Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 ## `vsl_getAssetById`

-Retrieves metadata for a given asset by its ID.
+Retrieves creation metadata for a given asset by its ID.

-Currently not implemented

 - Input: the asset ID to query.
-- Returns: a JSON string describing the asset's metadata.
+- Returns: The original [CreateAssetMessage](#createassetmessage) used for setting up this asset or `None` if no asset with that id was created.

+Will fail if:
+- `asset_id` not valid

 **Parameters**: